 Best Stage Show Promoter

-Orlando is a prime example of what can be achieved when hard work is coupled with creativity and a love for music.
-In recent times, Orlando has promoted under his company name ‘Musical Therapy’ to bring the biggest reggae concert to ever take place in London; “Giants of Lovers rock”
+Orlando is a prime example of what can be achieved when hard work is coupled with creativity, tenacity, and a love for music.
+In recent times, Orlando has promoted under his company name ‘Musical Therapy’ to bring together the biggest reggae concert to ever take place in London; “Giants of Lovers rock”

 Best Nite Venue

-Management and staff at Bojangles are a team who are passionate about delivering excellent customer service and are committed to providing the community with a venue where they can celebrate their special occasion in beautiful surroundings and great customer service.
+Management and staff at Bojangles are a team who are passionate about delivering excellent customer service and are committed to providing the community with a venue where they can celebrate their special occasion in beautiful surroundings, a fabulous food menu, and great customer service.